How to get renewable energy for business

 What renewable business energy options are available?

-- Solar PV panels - Uses sunlight to generate electricity.
+- Solar PV panels - Use sunlight to generate electricity.
 These are easy to install and can be fitted on the side of your building.
+Solar PV is one of the most common commercial renewables because UK rooftops can host panels without major disruption, and generation typically aligns well with daytime business electricity use.

 - Solar thermal energy - Uses sunlight to heat the water stored in your hot water tank.
 These are easy to install and can be fitted on the side of your building.

-- Biomass systems - Generates electricity and heat by burning or fermenting organic material, such as straw or wood pellets, with a combined heat and power plant.
+- Biomass systems - Generate electricity and heat by burning or fermenting organic material, such as straw or wood pellets, with a combined heat and power plant.

 - Anaerobic digestion - Generates heat and electricity by burning the methane produced by breaking down organic material, such as plant or animal waste.
 Suitable if you have a lot of space to store the fuels.